uohzxela/clean-code-ruby/README.md

 ```

 ### Provide context with exceptions
 Use a descriptive error class name and a message when you raise an error.
-That way you know why the error occured and you can rescue the specific type of error.
+That way you know why the error occurred and you can rescue the specific type of error.

 ***Bad:***
 ```ruby